Audition: Musical theatre

-In musical theatre, a standard audition consists of two sixteen-measure selections of songs, contrasting in style, intention, characters, time period, or all of the above.
-There is also usually a monologue portion, where the actor is asked to perform a one-minute monologue.
+Musical theatre is a music-based medium and (as such) it requires a proficient level of musical, acting and dance competence.
+A musical theatre audition consists of two to three separate auditions culminating in one audition experience: vocal audition, dance audition, and (less common) monologue preparation.
+For musical theatre, a standard audition consists of two 16-32 measures of selected songs, usually contrasting in some way (style, intention, characters, time period, or all of the above).
+When listed, there can also be a monologue portion where the actor is asked to perform a one-minute monologue.
 A headshot and résumé are almost always required.
-Although auditions vary depending on the theatre, program, or show, this formula is considered “the norm” in the musical theatre world.
+Although auditions vary depending on the theatre, program, or show, this formula is considered "the norm" in the musical theatre world.
 The purpose of an audition is two-fold.
 Practically, performers audition to get a callback.
 "Callbacks", or callback auditions, allow the artistic team to assess a performer's skills in accordance with specific characters.
-During the callback, the panel has shortlisted a candidate, because they have noted his or her potential for particular parts.
+During the callback, the panel has shortlisted a candidate, because they have noted their potential for particular parts.
 As such, during a callback audition, the candidate is asked to sing the songs performed by certain characters or read their lines.
-The first audition is not a platform for selling oneself as a particular character.
-Character-specific auditions take place during callbacks.
-Instead, the first audition is a chance for the performer to show off the songs she does best.
+The first audition is not a platform for selling oneself as a particular character; instead, the first audition is a chance for the performer to show off the songs he or she does best.